 I went back downstairs and dutifully gave my status report and most of the men balked at going upstairs, thinking (quite wisely), discretion was the better part of valor.
 But Vincent, who seemed to not have sobered, guffawed, got out of the car, and with a swagger told everyone else he would show everyone who wore the pants in his home and proceeded upstairs.
 I followed, honestly fearing the worst.

 There was this long flight of stairs that reached up to a small foyer-like area to our apartment, and it was here where my mother confronted a clearly incoherent and inebriated Vincent.
-Somehow she surmised he was gambling, had lost his money, and was drunk, and she became so incensed, she pushed him out of anger.
+Somehow she surmised he was gambling, had lost his money, and was drunk, and she became so incensed, out of anger she pushed him.
 Vincent, still drunk from the huge amount of rum he had imbibed, didn’t stand a chance and he went down that long flight of stairs landing in a way that no human body should land, his neck now at an angle eerily similar to the turkey’s neck the day before.

 I turned to my mother, said, “You killed him.”